-There are many opportunities for advanced studies in the visual and performing arts.
+FINE ARTS PROGRESSION FOR ADVANCED STUDIES There are opportunities for advanced study in many of the visual and performing arts.
 Advanced placement, IB, and honors courses are available with teacher recommendation and/or audition.
 Advanced courses require significant experience, skill, work ethic, and time commitment.
 Please communicate your desire to participate in advanced visual and performing arts opportunities with your arts instructor and guidance counselors.